bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cotlar.md

 ### Mathematical Profile (Excerpt):
 * Ovsey Cotlar ran a flour mill, but was more famous as an outstanding chess player.
 * Chess was not Ovsey Cotlar's only passion, however, for he was also deeply interested in mathematics and music.
-* Mischa had an older brother Sasha Cotlar, born 7 April 1910, died 1991.
-* In 1928 the Cotlar family, who were Jewish, emigrated from the Ukraine, forced out by the Bolshevik revolution, and arrived in Montevideo.
 * Mischa was only 15 at this time and had only had one year of formal education.
-* The Cotlar family were poor, living in a single room in Montevideo, and they all had to work to earn a living.
 * Sasha worked on the tramway while Mischa played the piano from 4 p.m. to 4 a.m. in a harbour bar.
 * The first possession that Ovsey bought was a piano for Mischa.
-* That this was no ordinary poor family became apparent once Ovsey Cotlar began playing competitive chess.
 * He invited Cotlar to join a mathematical group that met in his home.
 * Before leaving the Ukraine, Cotlar had studied Dmitry Grave's number theory book and solved some of the open problems in the book.
 * Although Cotlar had solved some open problems, other mathematicians had solved them too and published the results but, of course, Cotlar had no way of knowing this.
 * After a short while, Mischa told Cora that he missed playing the piano very much.
 * Cora immediately invited him to play at her home and, after a long argument, convinced Mischa to accept the offer.
-* Cora's mother delighted in Mischa's playing and always considered it a great personal vindication to have met a talented young man willing to use an instrument she had not succeeded in making important to her own children.
 * Mischa, in his desire not to intrude, sat on the very edge of the piano stool, and we were always worried about the stability of the system and imagined the pianist rolling on the floor!
 Little by little, Mischa carved his place in Buenos Aires.
 * In 1937 Cotlar met Yanny Frenkel, a Ph.D. student of Rey Pastor, who was born in Melitopol, Russia on 21 May 1909.
 * Cotlar, with no formal qualifications, could not obtain an official teaching position.